malciller/DioGrid/README.md

 # DioGrid

 DioGrid is a Python-based cryptocurrency grid trading bot built to interact with Kraken's API.
 It leverages Python scripts to execute buy and sell orders at grid intervals based on predefined conditions.
+For those interested in expanding on this, the Kraken REST api documentation can be found here: https://docs.kraken.com/api/docs/rest-api/add-order

 ## Project Structure